gongfarmer/janeway/README.md

     # Returns every book in the store cheaper than $10
 ```

-Alternatively, compile the query once, and share it between threads or ractors with different data sources:
+Alternatively, parse the query once, and share it between threads or ractors with different data sources:

 ```ruby
     # Create ractors with their own data sources